 Caring for the Traveller

-This is the more traditional view of duty of care, familiar to many.
-At its core, it centres on the traveller’s individual welfare.
-For instance, if a traveller falls ill during a trip, the team back home can remain in communication through the travel management company (TMC) and travel counsellor.
-Similarly, if a traveller misses a connection or becomes stranded by a last-minute cancellation, the TMC and travel counsellor can connect with them and work out a solution.
-Likewise, if the traveller has been racking up long-haul red-eye flights, the TMC and travel counsellor can offer alternative scheduling during peak travel hours.
+This is the more traditional view of duty of care, familiar to many and under careful consideration by many given current travel disruptions.
+At its core, caring for the traveller centres on the traveller’s individual welfare.
+For instance, if a traveller falls ill during a trip, the team back home can remain in communication through the travel management company (TMC) and travel counselor.
+Similarly, if a traveller misses a connection or becomes stranded by a last-minute cancellation, the TMC and travel counselor can connect with them and work out a solution.
+Likewise, if the traveller is scheduled to take flight during a travel advisory, the TMC and travel counselor can offer guidance or alternative scheduling.

 Caring for What the Traveller Cares About

 This aspect of duty of care is a newer component.
 It’s not enough to simply care about the traveller.
-Now companies are expected to go above and beyond.
-A recent study conducted by American Express Global Business Travel (GBT) and the Association of Corporate Travel Executives (ACTE) revealed that the three aspects of travel that travellers care most about are:
+Now, companies are expected to go above and beyond.
+A recent study conducted by American Express Global Business Travel (GBT) and the Association of Corporate Travel Executives (ACTE) revealed that several facets of travel that travellers care most about are the autonomy over their trips and the impact of their travel decisions on the greater environment.
+These ideals can easily be applied to situations we’re seeing today, such as, empowering travellers to make decisions not to take a trip when it is deemed unsafe, unnecessary, or contributes to situations that jeopardize the common good.

 Travellers expect their companies and TMCs to care about the individual aspects of travel that are important to them.
 If they are not considered, then travellers are incentivized to venture outside the established travel program to verify that the options they’re being offered best align with their beliefs and wishes.
-This is a win for the traveller but a loss for the TMCs that compete with these outside programs to capture bookings and a loss for the company who cannot adequately care for the traveller when they book outside the TMC.
+While this benefits the traveller in the short term, it is to the detriment of the company who cannot adequately care for the traveller when they book outside the TMC.

 Caring for the People Who Care for the Traveller

 This angle of duty of care is perhaps the most unconventional.
 Duty of care now encompasses caring for those that care for the traveller.
-Often this is the travel counsellor.
-At GBT, we have around 8,000 travel counsellors.
+Often this is the travel counselor.
+At GBT, we have a strong force of travel counsellors.
 As an industry, we cannot expect travel counsellors to transition into the all-encompassing role of caring for the traveller and caring for what the traveller cares about without the proper tools.
 We’re tackling this by looking at our technology infrastructure.
 This enables us to redefine care at the intersection of technology and a human touch.